Amongst many others, these five women have made / are continuing to make huge waves in STEM. May we continue to be inspired by them!

 Studied: Mathematics, Science, Physics

 "Like what you do, and then you will do your best."

-Katherine graduated bachelor's degrees in mathematics and french.
-She was the first African-American Woman to attend graduate school at West Virginia University.
+Katherine graduated with a bachelor's degrees in mathematics and french.
+She was the first African-American woman to attend graduate school at West Virginia University.
 She pursued a career as a research mathematician, and worked for the National Advisory Committee for Aeronautics (NACA) and NASA.

 Katherine calculated the trajectory for the space flight of Alan Shepard, the first American in space.
 She verified NASA's computer calculations for John Glenn's orbit around Earth.
 She also helped calculate the trajectory for the 1969 Apollo 11 flight to the Moon.
 Johnson spent her later years encouraging students to enter STEM fields.